Cuelei River

 The Cuelei River (Kwelei) is a river in central Angola of southwestern Africa.
-For part of its length, it forms the border between Bié Province to the north and Cuando Cubango Province to the south.
+For part of its length, it forms the border between Bié Province to the north and Cubango Province to the south.
 Its major tributary the Cuceque, and its tributary the Missango, also form part of that boundary.

 The Cuelei arises at in the Anhara-do-Cuelei (Cuelei Salt pan), at an elevation of 1520 m.
 It flows basically south for its entire length.
 The Cuelei flows into the Cuchi which flows into the Cubango.